Lapin0t/phd-manuscript/main/04_ogs.typ

 can even deduce that these two implications are inverse to each other.

 *Finite Redexes* #sym.space.quad The last technical hypothesis is perhaps the most mysterious.
-To me it was, at least, and I was quite suprised when I realized I could _still_ not conclude the eventual guardedness proof of the composition equation.
+To me it was, at least, and I was quite surprised when I realized I could _still_ not conclude the eventual guardedness proof of the composition equation.